-the primitive components of a and b form a connection set, together with an indication of whether they are from an inside or an outside connector.
+a connection set is generated for each pair of corresponding primitive components of \mathbf{a} and \mathbf{b} together with an indication of whether they are from an inside or an outside connector.

 Definition 9.1.
 Primitive elements.
 The primitive elements are of simple types or of types defined as operator record (i.e., a component of an operator record type is not split into sub-components). \Box